 Keep a master list of all renewal dates

-In addition to keeping a record of license or permit renewal dates, make sure your master list includes the information and fees associated with renewals.
+Keep a record of license or permit renewal dates and make sure your master list includes the information and fees associated with renewals.
 Once you have your master list, set up a reminder system that alerts you of pending renewals in advance of deadlines.

 Add “update business licenses” to your to-do list